Loudoun County Board of Supervisors: Past memberships

-The 2003 board, and other officials in Loudoun, was the subject of a federal investigation of possible corruption relating to a land deal involving the Royal Saudi Academy.
-Potomac District Supervisor, Bruce Tulloch, served as Vice-Chair all four years of the term.
+The 2003 board, and other officials in Loudoun, were the subject of a federal investigation of possible corruption relating to a land deal involving the Royal Saudi Academy.
+Potomac District Supervisor Bruce Tulloch served as vice chair all four years of the term.

-In November 1995, Dale Polen Myers became the first woman to be elected at-large to chair the Board.
+In November 1995, Dale Polen Myers became the first woman to be elected at-large to chair the board.

-In November 1990, Loudoun voters approved the addition of a ninth, Chair-at-large seat via a referendum vote.
-In November 1991, the newly created Chair-at-large seat was elected for the first time with Republicans claiming eight of the nine seats on the Board.
-The sole Democrat on the Board, Mercer District Supervisor Thomas Dodson, later resigned his position effective December 31, 1993, after taking a job out of the area.
-The Board appointed Republican Ready Snodgrass in January 1994 to fill the Mercer District seat, bringing the Board under total Republican control.
-She subsequently won the November 8, 1994, special election to permanently fill the seat.
+In November 1990, Loudoun voters approved the addition of a ninth, chair-at-large seat via a referendum vote.
+In November 1991, the newly created chair-at-large seat was elected for the first time, with Republicans claiming eight of the nine seats on the board.
+The sole Democrat on the board, Mercer District Supervisor Thomas Dodson, resigned his position effective December 31, 1993, after taking a job out of the area.
+The board appointed Republican Ready Snodgrass in January 1994 to fill the Mercer District seat, bringing the board under total Republican control.
+She subsequently won the November 8, 1994 special election to permanently fill the seat.

 In November 1987, Alice Bird defeated her ex-husband, two-term incumbent Andrew Bird, in a bid for the Sterling District seat.
 On September 5, 1989, Alice Bird announced she was resigning her position effective October 1, 1989, to take a job in Georgia.
-In October 1989, the Board appointed Howard Smith to temporarily fill the vacant Sterling District seat until a special election could be held in November 1990.
-Smith lost the November 6, 1990, special election to Roger Zurn, flipping the Sterling District seat from Democrat to Republican.
-Leesburg District Supervisor Charles Bos held the Vice-Chair position all four years of the term.
+In October 1989, the board appointed Howard Smith to temporarily fill the vacant Sterling District seat until a special election could be held in November 1990.
+Smith lost the November 6, 1990 special election to Roger Zurn, flipping the Sterling District seat from Democrat to Republican.
+Leesburg District Supervisor Charles Bos held the vice chair position all four years of the term.

-In November 1983, Loudoun voters elected four Democrats and four Republicans to the Board of Supervisors, making for an even split.
-The Supervisors agreed to alternate the Chair position between a Republican and a Democrat ever year for the four-year term.
-Blue Ridge District Supervisor James Brownell served as Chair during both the Republican years, first from January 1984 to December 1984, and second from January 1986 to December 1986.
-Democratic Leesburg District Supervisor Frank Raflo served as Chair from January 1985 to December 1985.
-On January 5, 1987, Democratic Guilford District Supervisor Betty Tatum was elected Chair, become the first woman in the history of the Board of Supervisors to lead the group.
-In December 1986, Leesburg District Supervisor Frank Raflo resigned due to health reasons.
+In November 1983, Loudoun voters elected four Democrats and four Republicans to the board of supervisors, making for an even split.
+The supervisors agreed to alternate the chair position between a Republican and a Democrat every year for the four-year term.
+Blue Ridge District Supervisor James Brownell served as chair during both the Republican years, first from January 1984 to December 1984, and second from January 1986 to December 1986.
+Democratic Leesburg District Supervisor Frank Raflo served as chair from January 1985 to December 1985.
+On January 5, 1987, Democratic Guilford District Supervisor Betty Tatum was elected chair, becoming the first woman in the history of the board of supervisors to lead the group.
+In December 1986, Leesburg District Supervisor Frank Raflo resigned for health reasons.
 Later that month, the Board appointed Charles Bos to fill the Leesburg District seat and serve out the remainder of the term.